Hi, I’m Tracey.

 I’m a Professional Member of the American Herbalists Guild, a Registered Herbalist.
 I’m also the first and only Registered Herbalist in Wyoming.
 In the 30 plus years since the American Herbalists Guild was founded, only about 400 people worldwide have been able to achieve the credential of Registered Herbalist.
 I’m pleased to have been able to earn this credential and to offer the highest quality of herbal services to my clients.

 1. I’m a Master Herbalist.
 I got my diploma as a Master Herbalist from the Midwest School of Herbal Studies with Matthew Alfs, a Master Herbalist and Registered Herbalist with the American Herbalists Guild.

 I received additional herbal schooling from The School of Modern Herbal Medicine with Steven Horne, a Registered Herbalist and past president of the American Herbalists Guild.

 4. I’m a Certified Nutritional Therapist.
-I received that training also from K.P.
+I did that training and internship also with K.P.
 Khalsa at the International Integrative Educational Institute.